Transport guide - Romania - Europe

 Bucharest is usually easiest when you arrive in the right district first and only then decide whether you still need transit.

-That means local transport is most useful for bigger jumps between the historic core, the evening layer, and outer anchors.
+That means the evening layer, and outer anchors.

 Shopping neighborhood in Bucharest